 - Train BEFORE meals and keep sessions short before they fill up!

 - The hungrier you are, the more motivated you are to go to a restaurant, even if it isn’t your favorite food or if someone you don’t particularly care for will be there.

 - I ALWAYS have different flavors, different brands, different textures in my treat bag.
 They never know what they’re going to get, so they keep working hard for me as long as I’m paying the right “price” often enough for the task I’m asking them to do.
 This is also why humans play the lottery!
 You may win $1, $5, or $1,000,000.
 If enough people win every so often that JACKPOT prize, the rest of the state continues to play!

 - A treat pouch makes a world of difference!

 - The timing of your rewards is a game-changer.
 Reward IMMEDIATELY, and the dog will want to do it again!!!
 If you need to go find a treat in the pantry across the house, you lost it.
 The moment is gone.

 - Try everything with something your dog would find difficult, and THAT will tell you what your dog really likes.
 Just because you love Italian food doesn’t mean you love all Italian restaurants or all Italian dishes.
 It’s the same with dogs.

 - Do not overuse Diamond and Gold level treats.

 - If you do, the dog loses the value of those.
 Billionaires don’t value $100 as you or I might.
 When you have a lot of something, you take it for granted.
-Use those values of food/treats when you REALLY need them for something difficult with your dog.
-Your first several public visits somewhere or if you have a reactive dog, use them to get their attention on you instead of the other dog.
-Once the “new” task becomes easier for the dog, try dropping the value of the food or mixing in the lower value in there with intermittent high value and see if the dog still behaves and responds.
+Use those values of food/treats when you REALLY need them for something challenging with your dog.
+Your first several public visits somewhere, or if you have a reactive dog, use them to get their attention on you instead of the other dog.
+Once the “new” task becomes easier for the dog, try dropping the food’s value or mixing in the lower value in there with intermittent high value and see if the dog still behaves and responds.
 If not, you may have backed off too soon.